 Peter-Paul Koch, conference organiser and speaker, advises to avoid the temptation to set ticket prices too low and instead ‘price the tickets so that you break even when 60 to 75% of the venue capacity is taken.’

-Once your marketing messaging is consistent and persuasive, target those sponsors that will benefit from being involved.
+Once you’ve honed your marketing messaging to be consistent and persuasive, target those sponsors that will benefit from being involved.
 If you can cover the majority of costs with sponsorship then you give yourself the best chance to make a profit.
-One thing to be aware of is that more often than not sponsors will want to present at your event – if this is the case then ensure that their talk has value and is not promotional.
-There is nothing that undermines a conference more than promotional presentations that feel like sales pitch rather than a genuine session on a topic.
+One thing to be aware of is that, more often than not, sponsors will want to present at your event.
+If this is the case then ensure that their talk has value and is not purely promotional.
+There is nothing that undermines a conference more than promotional presentations that feel like sales pitches rather than a genuine session on a relevant topic.

 Jason Zook examines how to get sponsors in this podcast:

 More tips on getting sponsors for an event can be found in our guide.

 Conferences have the potential to be really exciting events where delegates discover, share and debate ideas around a particular theme.
 These ideas might even have the power to shape or redefine an industry.
 With passionate people come passionate presentations, fresh ideas and a genuine buzz.
 Creating this atmosphere at your conference doesn’t just happen.

 It all begins with the topic or theme.
 You may have spotted a gap in the market or decided to take a fresh approach on an existing topic.